-(1) there is no duplication of other academic credit, and(2) the scores presented meet UMUC's standards.
+- (1) there is no duplication of other academic credit, and - (2) the scores presented meet UMUC's standards.

-Examinations may include the Advanced Placement examinations administered by the College Board; the College-Level Examination Program (CLEP); Defense Activity for Non-Traditional Education Support (DSST) examinations; and Excelsior College Examinations (ECEP - formerly RCEP and ACT/PEP).
+Examinations may include the Advanced Placement examinations administered by the College Board; the College-Level Examination Program (CLEP); Defense Activity for Non-Traditional Education Support (DSST) examinations; Excelsior College Examinations, and the International Baccalaureate exam, as well as approved industry certification examinations.
 UMUC also accepts credit for professional examinations listed in the ACE Guide to Educational Credit by Examination.
 As many as 30 credits by examination awarded by other approved institutions may be accepted for courses that appear on an official transcript with a grade of C (2.0) or better.
 Students may not receive credit for introductory courses in their native language.
 Students who have questions about credit by examination are encouraged to consult a UMUC Asia Academic Advisor.